smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 The macros `PRINT_X` and `PRINT_XLN` in Listing C do not handle argument expressions involving commas, specifically if the commas are not inside parentheses.
-The code segment below provides examples of expressions with and without issues:
+The code segment below shows example expressions with and without issues:

 ```cpp
 PRINT_XLN(f(1,2)); // OK: comma interpreted correctly